dawnsqrl/abclassic22-to-pc/README.md

 structure and content from version _RC:AB_ 1.2.1479 and _Angry Birds Classic_ PC 5.0.1.

-_RC:AB_ stores a much limited set of information in its save file than _Angry Birds Classic_ PC, so not all values can be deduced from `getGameState`.
+_RC:AB_ stores a much more limited set of information in its save file than _Angry Birds Classic_ PC, so not all values could be deduced from `getGameState`.
 Below is a list of transferable data implemented in this translator.

 * Level completion status, used bird count[^1], numeric score, star[^2]